sudorook/fonts-jambo/README.md

 # Jambo Mono Fonts

-Slightly tweaked Ubuntu Mono fonts.
+Slightly tweaked Ubuntu Mono fonts patched with the Nerd Fonts icon set.
 They are merely intended as fixes to several slight flaws in the original and not as a new font project.

 ## Alterations